lucasxae/lucasxae/README.md

 - Software Enginner
 - Software Enginner Student
-- Looking for new ideas to coding and trying to be bettar than yesterday
+- Looking for new ideas to coding and trying to be better than yesterday

 <div align="center">
   <a href="https://github.com/lucasxae">